scottkrohn/node_react_base/README.md

 # node_react_base
 Simple base configuration for a React app with Node/Express server.

+### Includes:
-Includes babel and webpack setup.
+1. Babel and Webpack setup.
+2. Redux setup with basic store and sample reducer.
+3. React Router Dom setup with very basic router.

--- Use `npm run dev` or `npm run start` to run.
+Use `npm run dev` or `npm run start` to run.